 With no parameters in place, visitors could arrive with intentions that don’t line up with your expectations.
 “If you’re renting to a bunch of kids who are just coming to party, they won’t treat your property with respect,” explains Dailey.

 To learn more about who the potential guests are and the purpose of their stay, some vacation rental owners opt to speak with the guest on the phone, through email, or via listing site’s messaging features prior to renting the place.

-By communicating via email or through a phone call “you can find out a lot about a party and the purpose of their visit,” explains Mackenzie Fribance, founder and CEO of Second Home Life.
+By communicating directly with a potential guest, “you can find out a lot about a party and the purpose of their visit,” explains Mackenzie Fribance, founder and CEO of Second Home Life.
 “The worst thing for both guests and owners is a substantial disconnect between how the property is intended to be used and how the guest intends to use it.”

-For example, if the place is not suited for families and a group of two adults and four children asks to rent it, a phone call or email can outline why the setup may not be the best fit.
-An explanation regarding a lack of child-proof outlets or safety gate on steps, could prevent an unhappy vacation from taking place.
+For example, if the place is not suited for families and a group of two adults and four children asks to rent it, a quick exchange can outline why the setup may not be the best fit.
+An explanation regarding a lack of child-proof outlets or safety gate on steps could prevent an unhappy vacation from taking place.

 However, it won’t be possible to confirm the renter’s age or identity through email or the phone.
 In addition, there’s no way to tell for certain that the guest’s true intentions align with what you are told prior to the visit.
 It also takes time for all parties involved to communicate on the phone or in writing.
 Guests may feel intimidated or even turn away if the list of questions is lengthy.

 To further complicate matters, HomeAway removed owner and property manager phone numbers from the rental listing, preventing hosts from screening guests in this method until after they book.

 “It can be relatively easy to find out a fair bit about most people with a few minutes online,” explains Fribance.
 “Facebook, LinkedIn, Instagram, and other sites are great social sharing spaces and people tend to put a lot out there.”